Migrate On-Premises Firewall Management Center Managed Secure Firewall Threat Defense to Cloud-Delivered Firewall Management Center

 Important

-We strongly recommend committing the manager changes before performing any advanced operations, such as creating high-availability configurations or breaking high-availability configurations from the management center on the devices that are being migrated.
+We highly recommend committing manager changes before performing advanced operations, like creating or breaking high availability configurations from the On-Premises Firewall Management Center on the devices being migrated.
+Carrying out these tasks during the evaluation period is unsupported and may lead to migration commit failure.

 Note

-If you have already onboarded a standalone management center and later configured it as a standby, delete the standby management center and onboard the active one.
+If you have already onboarded a standalone On-Premises Firewall Management Center and later configured it as a standby, delete the standby On-Premises Firewall Management Center and onboard the active one.

 Points to Remember: